 We love raw seafood all year long, but as the mercury rises, so does our craving for chilled seafood (and chilled wine).
 From an elegantly prepared crudo to over-the-top shellfish towers, the venues below feature our favorite raw bar selections in Boston.

-In addition to the Uni Clam Shack takeout window the Back Bay restaurant operates during lunchtime hours, Uni has launched an outdoor raw bar now open from 12 to 9 p.m. daily.
+In addition to the Uni Clam Shack takeout window the Back Bay restaurant operates during lunchtime hours, Uni has launched an outdoor raw bar now open Wednesday through Sunday from 12 to 3 p.m.
 The menu includes Aunt Dotty Oysters, Fresh Hopper Shrimp Cocktail, and Local Bass Ceviche, plus plenty of beer, sake, and rosé for pairing.

 Row 34 has recently reopened its Fort Point patio, in addition to serving seafood shack-inspired takeout via The Window at Row 34.
 The big-ticket items may be Fried Clams and Creamy Lobster Rolls, but you can also score Shrimp Cocktail with homemade cocktail sauce, Chilled Lobster Tails, and unshucked Island Creek Oysters by the dozen with lemon, cocktail sauce, and mignonette.
 (Should you require a proper oyster knife and gloves, The Window sells those, too.)